Last updated on May 21st, 2019

-Generally, you will be inadmissible to obtain a green card if you meet any of the health-related grounds for inadmissibility, such as:
+Generally, you will be inadmissible to obtain a green card if you meet any of the health-related grounds for inadmissibility.

-- If you have a communicable disease of public health significance;[i]
+For example, you may be inadmissible if you have a communicable disease of public health significance.[i]

-- If you are not vaccinated against certain diseases, which include:
+Similarly, you may also be inadmissible if you are not vaccinated against certain diseases, such as:

-- any other recommend by the Advisory Committee for Immunization Practices;[ii]
+- Any other illness noted by the Advisory Committee for Immunization Practices[ii]

-- If you have a physical or mental disorder and either:
+Additionally, you may also be inadmissible if you have a physical or mental disorder, and either:

-- a history of behavior associated with the disorder, which behavior has posed a threat to the property, safety, or welfare of yourself or others and which behavior is likely to recur or to lead to other harmful behavior;[iii] or
+- A history of behavior associated with the disorder, which behavior has posed a threat to the property, safety, or welfare of yourself or others and which behavior is likely to recur or to lead to other harmful behavior.[iii]

 Waivers of Health-related Inadmissibility